-Funds collected for unsettled sports betting positions and lottery games for which results are determined based on a draw, and for which tickets are sold in advance of the draw, are recorded as contract liabilities representing the portion of gaming revenue to be recognized once the related draw occurs or event is settled and a separate portion for prizes that the Corporation expects to be returned to players.
+Funds collected for unsettled sports betting positions and lottery games for which results are determined based on the outcome of an event or a draw, and for which tickets are sold in advance of the event or draw, are recorded as contract liabilities representing the portion of gaming revenue to be recognized once the related draw occurs or event is settled and a separate portion for prizes that the Corporation expects to be returned to players.

-Contract liabilities also includes prepaid lease revenue and consideration received from Land-based Casino Gaming service providers related to OLG's future share of gaming revenue which is recognized on a straight-line basis over the duration of the respective COSA.
+Contract liabilities also includes prepaid lease revenue and consideration received from Land-based Casino Gaming service providers which is recognized on a straight-line basis over the duration of the respective COSA.